sogis/solr/README.md

 # solr
-Contains the solr-configuration for the searchservice of the gdi
+Contains test skripts (/test) and the solr-configuration for the searchservice of the gdi (/conf)